peterdycus/juno-pm2/05-agentic-workflows/awspec.md

 4

 Compare customer evidence, ARR impact, and strategic alignment.
-Recommend P0–P3 or notRecommended and calculate confidence.
+Recommend P0–P3 or not Recommended and calculate confidence.

 Juno reasoning model